sauce-archives/sauce_ruby/README.markdown

 Coming soon!
 Check out (SauceWhisk)[https://github.com/DylanLacey/sauce_whisk] while you wait!

+## Full configuration details

+Check out the ((in)Complete guide to Configuration)[https://github.com/sauce-labs/sauce_ruby/wiki/Configuration----The-(in)Complete-Guide] for a full list of configuration options and details.

+This also details how to customise application/tunnel setup.

 ## Suggested Toolchain

 The Sauce gem has been optimized to work most effectively with